kricnam/lein-axis/README.md

     $ lein deps
     $ lein axis2

-lein-axis2 uses this as default setting to save the generated code.
+lein-axis2 uses above path as default setting to save the generated code.

 If you're generating server-side classes, or need to add extra arguments,